-- For example, administrative roles, which tend to be lower paid, are traditionally dominated by females whilst engineering is higher paid and tends to be dominated by males. - Our lower quartile is the highest percentage, at 39% of our female population.
-These roles tend to be less technical and as a result lower paid regardless of gender. - Our bonus schemes are gender neutral by design, but the shape of the workforce drives the mean bonus gap, in the same way it does the gender pay gap. - Bonus can be significantly influenced by the business units' success each year. - The majority of our bonus schemes are paid as a percentage of salary, so the higher the pay the bigger the payout, but is impacted by pro rata for new starters and part time workers.
+- For example, administrative roles, which tend to be lower paid, are traditionally dominated by females whilst engineering is higher paid and tends to be dominated by males. - Our lower quartile has the highest percentage for females but this has reduced in 2021 from 39% to 35%, while the upper quartiles had experienced an increase in the proportion of women, with the upper middle rising to 19.5% from 17.9 and the upper quartile rising from 25% to 28.26%. - Our bonus schemes are gender neutral by design, but the shape of the workforce drives the mean bonus gap, in the same way it does the gender pay gap. - Bonus can be significantly influenced by the business units' success each year. - The majority of our bonus schemes are paid as a percentage of salary, so the higher the pay the bigger the payout, but is impacted by pro rata for new starters and part time workers.